MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-data-transform.md

 ---

-# How to transform and subset data in Microsft R
+# How to transform and subset data using RevoScaleR

 A crucial step in many analyses is transforming the data into a form best suited for the chosen analysis.
 For example, to reduce variations in scale between variables, you might take a log or a power of the original variable before fitting the dataset to a linear model.
 Additionally, transforming data minimizes passes through the data, which is more efficient.